dmpv/softpro-swift-styleguide/README.md

       var jsonDictionary: [String: Any] // also OK, in case of poor semantics
       ```

-   4. For other types, name should end either with the name of the type or it's suffix
+   4. For other types, name should end either with the name of the type or it's suffix:
       ```swift
       var eventSet: Set<Event>